Chinese surname: History

 In modern usage, xing is the surname, but the word shi survives as a word to refer to the clan.
-The term shi may be appended to the surname of a person; for example, a man with the Zhang surname may be referred to respectfully as Zhang-shi instead of his full name.
+The term shi may be appended to the surname of a person; for example, a man with the Zhang surname may be referred to as Zhang-shi instead of his full name.
 It is used in particular for the paternal surname of a married woman, therefore in this case shi means maiden name, which a Chinese woman would continue to use after marriage.

 Xing

 The ancient xing were surnames held by the noble clans.
 They generally contain a "female" (女 (nǚ)) radical, for example Ji (姬), Jiang (姜), Yao (姚) and Yíng (嬴).
 This is taken as evidence that they originated from matriarchal societies based on maternal lineages.
 The character for xing itself is composed of a female radical and the character for "give birth" (生, shēng).
 Xing is believed to have been originally transmitted through women of noble birth, while noble men have shi.

 Scholars such as Edwin G. Pulleyblank, however, are unconvinced by the matriarchy theory of Chinese surnames due to a lack of independent evidence.
 An alternative hypothesis has been proposed, suggesting that the use of female radical in xing may have arisen from the clan exogamy system used during the Zhou dynasty (the words xing and shi also did not exist in the Shang dynasty oracle bones).
 In ancient times, people of the same xing were not permitted to marry each other and a woman married into an aristocratic clan needed to be of a different name.
 Based on observation of the evolution of characters in oracular scripture from the Shang dynasty through the Zhou: the 女 radical seems to appear during the Zhou period next to Shang sinograms indicating a clan or a tribe.
 This combination seems to designate specifically a female and could mean "lady of such or such clan".
 The structure of the xing sinogram could reflect the fact that in the royal court of Zhou, at least in the beginning, only females (wives married into the Zhou family from other clans) were called by their birth clan name, while the men were usually designated by their title or fief.

 While people of the same xing were not permitted to marry each other, those with the same shi can.
 By the Han dynasty when everyone had xing and the surname was transmitted paternally, the practice continued, but it had changed to marriage between families of men on the paternal side being prohibited, but not on the maternal side.